Christa Geraghty |

 • The Art Institute of Chicago

-First, though, you must join via this Capital One/Cultivist partnered link to get your free 6-month trial.
-It’s easy to cancel any time before your 180 days are up, and you won’t be charged anything.
-However, if you fail to cancel within that window, they will charge $40 a month until you cancel.
-This offer expires on June 22, 2024, at 11:59 p.m.
-ET.
+First, though, you must join via this Capital One/Cultivist partnered link to register for the 50% off membership deal.
+It’s easy to cancel any time before your two years are up (email your cancellation request to capitalone@thecultivist.com), and you won’t be charged anything.
+However, if you fail to cancel within that window, they will automatically charge $440 a year (after your 50% off second year) until you cancel.

 2. Check out museum passes through the Culture Pass program at your local library.